d-bl/GroundForge/docs/p2t/readme.md

 This is okay for a torchon net, when just dropping stitches from a torchon net, we get no more problems than gaps in threads.

-When adding and/or moving stitches we run into problems.
+When adding and/or moving stitches we run into more problems.
-The following image is an overlay of the thread diagram, the pair diagram and green shapes with corners at the mid-points of edges around the noes of the pair diagram.
+The following image is an overlay of the demo diagrams: the thread diagram, the pair diagram and green shapes with corners at the mid-points of edges around the noes of the pair diagram.

 ![](envelopes.svg)